 Palliative care is provided by a team of health care professionals in all clinical settings that integrates the physical as well as the emotional, social, psychological and spiritual needs of the patient.
 Palliative care involves the patient and family with the health care team working together to ensure that the patient experiences care that is compassionate, supportive, comforting, and in line with their personal goals for care.
 There are three key pillars; each combines the physical as well as the emotional, social, psychological and spiritual needs of the patient

 Hospice offers a variety of bereavement and counseling services to families before and after a patient’s death.

-Find a palliative care, hospice or Veterans provider in New York.
+Find a Palliative Care, Hospice or Veterans provider in New York

-Find a palliative care or hospice provider in the United States.
+Find a Palliative Care or Hospice provider in the United States

 Submit your email address to receive New York's MOLST Update.